 “Employers are seeking a partner to help them enhance the employee and employer experience, relationship and overall culture.
 It is much less transactional and much more partnership focused these days, at least that is what the employer clients need and deserve.” — Edwige Ligondé, Nielsen Benefits Group

-This prediction aligns with the intent of an on- or near-site clinic.
+This prediction aligns with the intent of an on- or near-site care center.
 More accessible care and better relationships will help employers align their healthcare offerings with their cultural values.

 “Employers will seek out alternatives to the broad solutions we see today with partners who focus on value—based care.
 From managing chronic conditions and specialized pharmacy solutions to personalized voluntary benefit programs, employers will have more partners at the table than ever before.” — Jessica McCool, NFP

 Chronic conditions and pharmaceutical costs are some of the biggest expenses for employers.
-An on- or near-site clinic mitigates these costs with integrated health coaching, free generic prescriptions filled on-site, and highly coordinated care for specialty services.
+An on- or near-site care center mitigates these costs with integrated health coaching, free generic prescriptions filled on-site, and highly coordinated care for specialty services.

 “To accomplish this, brokers will need to utilize traditional and disruptive strategies.
 Traditional one on one employee engagement and education will become even more valuable to clients as disruptive strategies, such as narrowing networks, pricing transparency and advanced analytics are installed to increase better health outcomes and drive costs down.” — Megan Runci, Hodges-Mace

 Traditional healthcare is broken.
 We need disruptive strategies to break down the old system and start fresh.
-Many employers have already found the answer to their problems with an on- or near-site clinic.
+Many employers have already found the answer to their problems with an on- or near-site care center.